 The District is governed by the Board of Trustees appointed by the Board of Supervisors and City Councils of cities located within the District.
 Regular meetings are held each month.
-District agendas are posted at the District office.
+District agendas are posted at the site of the meeting.
+The District does not maintain a website.